Team building in the classroom: Which tools really work – from elementary school to secondary education

 Teambuilding im Unterricht: Welche Tools wirklich funktionieren – von Grundschule bis weiterführend

-Whether primary or secondary school – with the right cooperative games, you can build real cohesion in your class.
-No dry theory, but games that really work.
+Whether primary or secondary school – with the right cooperation games, you build real cohesion in your class.
+Not gray theory, but games that really work.

 🏫 Primary & Secondary School

-Group dynamics don't just happen.
+Group dynamics do not arise by themselves.
 Especially at the beginning of the school year, after class mergers, or in a class with a lot of friction, targeted impulses are needed – not endless moderation rounds.
-In this article, we show you concrete tools you can use immediately to turn your class into a real team.
+In this article, we show you which concrete tools you can use immediately to turn your class into a real team.

-A child who feels secure in a team learns better.
-This sounds simple – but it is one of the most frequently underestimated levers in education.
-Teachers who consciously invest time in cooperative exercises often experience an astonishing transformation: the class works more calmly, conflicts decrease, mutual trust grows.
+A child who feels safe in the team learns better.
+That sounds simple – but it is one of the most underestimated levers in education.
+Teachers who consciously invest time in cooperation exercises often experience an amazing change: The class works more calmly, conflicts decrease, mutual trust grows.

 But which tools really work?
-What is suitable for the first grade – and what is more for tenth graders?
-And how do you build in meaningful reflection afterwards?
-We have compiled exactly that for you.
+What is suitable for first grade – and what is more for tenth graders?
+And how do you build in meaningful reflection afterward?
+That’s exactly what we have put together for you.

-A primary school teacher explains how he uses 4 ideen.kollektiv tools in his class
+A primary school teacher explains how he uses 4 tools from ideen.kollektiv in his class

 The four tools from the video

-You'll see these four games in the video – and they form a strong starter kit for any class.
-All are ready to use immediately, with little preparation, and work with various group sizes.
+You see these four games in the video – and they form a strong starter kit for any class.
+All are ready to use immediately, with little preparation, and work with different group sizes.

 1